Nutanix (NTNX)

 Originally pioneering hyperconverged infrastructure to break down traditional data center silos, Nutanix (NASDAQ:NTNX) provides a unified software platform that enables organizations to run applications and manage data across private, public, and hybrid cloud environments.

-- Software is difficult to replicate at scale and results in a best-in-class gross margin of 87%
+• Software is difficult to replicate at scale and leads to a best-in-class gross margin of 87.1%

-- On the other hand, its operating margin expanded by 5.6 percentage points over the last year as it scaled and became more efficient
+• On the other hand, its operating margin improvement of 5 percentage points over the last year demonstrates its ability to scale efficiently

-Nutanix is close to becoming a high-quality business.
-If you like the story, the price looks fair.
+Nutanix has some noteworthy aspects.
+If you like the story, the valuation seems fair.

 Why Is Now The Time To Buy Nutanix?

-Hybrid multicloud computing company Nutanix (NASDAQ:NTNX) missed Wall Street’s revenue expectations in Q3 CY2025, but sales rose 13.5% year on year to $670.6 million.
-Next quarter’s revenue guidance of $710 million underwhelmed, coming in 5.1% below analysts’ estimates.
-Its non-GAAP profit of $0.41 per share was in line with analysts’ consensus estimates.
+Hybrid multicloud computing company Nutanix (NASDAQ:NTNX) beat Wall Street’s revenue expectations in Q4 CY2025, with sales up 10.4% year on year to $722.8 million.
+On the other hand, next quarter’s revenue guidance of $685 million was less impressive, coming in 2% below analysts’ estimates.
+Its non-GAAP profit of $0.56 per share was 28.1% above analysts’ consensus estimates.

 Company Overview